Employment + Unemployment

 MENU

-- How do I apply for Unemployment Insurance and expanded benefits as a result of COVID-19?
+- How do I apply for Unemployment Insurance and expanded benefits?

-- Should Social Security beneficiaries (SSI/SSDI) apply for unemployment insurance compensation and other benefits under the CARES Act if they might be eligible?
+- Should Social Security beneficiaries (SSI/SSDI) apply for unemployment insurance compensation and other benefits if they might be eligible?

 - What should I do if I need an accommodation in order to access Unemployment Insurance?